cagov/caldata-mdsa-training/docs/data-transformation/dbt.md

 Each of these environments consists of a set of databases corresponding to our layered data architecture (see our [Snowflake training](../cloud-data-warehouses/snowflake.md#snowflake-architecture) for more detail).

-A "job" is a command or series of commands that run in a given environment.
-Examples of jobs we often use in our MDSA projects include:

-* Running a nightly build of data models
-* Running continuous integration (CI, see below!) checks
-* Building project docs

 #### Environments in dbt Cloud

 dbt Cloud also has a concept of an Environment,